typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/block-spacing.md

 ---
-description: 'Enforce consistent spacing before and after keywords.'
+description: 'Disallow or enforce spaces inside of blocks after opening block and before closing block.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑